Translate

 March 2010.
 Photo: Ricardo Creative Commons License: CC BY 2.0

-Now you just go to your favourite search engine or AI resource.
+Now you just go to your favourite search engine or A.I.(Artificial Intelligence) resource.
 There is no need to work out a solution, now one just tells the machine what you want and poof the answer is there.
 There is no need for the individual to change or evolve.
 Maybe that explains some of the behaviour I described above.
 These people are waiting for something else to do the hard work of finding a solution.
 Then again it is unlikely that the solution would work if the person was not willing to adopt alteration in their behaviour.

 I was told of a similar situation earlier this year and involved a person on welfare.
 To be clear they were very poor and just getting by.
 This year the provincial government made available at extra $200 per month for people who also havw a disability.
 The person I am talking about would indeed qualify for the extra money in this case.
 But there was a catch, there was a separate application process.
 To this day they still have not filled out the one form in order to get the money.